MadhuBadri/Slave2/README.md

-# Slave2
+# amazon
-This is for Jenkins Master Slave2 Demo
+This is online shopping portal